jgrons/jgrons.github.io/teaching.md

 **BST 203: Principles of Biostatistics II**
 *Teaching Assistant: Summer 2013*
-A 3-week intensive summer course for the Harvard T.H.
+An intensive summer course for the Harvard T.H.
 Chan School of Public Health Summer Institute on basic statistical methods including hypothesis testing, contingency tables, regression, and analysis of survival data.

 ### UC Berkeley ###
 **PMB 98/198: Prepare to Achieve a College Education**